 To make the closed-center peonies:

-Starting with the smallest size of petals, put a dab of hot glue on the small bottom section of the petal.
+Starting with the smaller petals, put a dab of hot glue on the small bottom section of the petal.

 Attach the bottom of the petal to the bottom of the wrapped styrofoam ball, wrapping the petal around the ball.